 Here’s some symptoms that it’s time to widen out your diet:

-- Your diet is becoming more narrow (you can digest less and less)
+- Your diet is slowing becoming more narrow and you can digest less and less food

-- You have digestive trouble – even with foods that are on your protocol
+- You are experiencing digestive trouble – even with foods that are on your restrictive protocol

 - You felt great in the beginning, but now you don’t feels so good